Halkreen/poe-secondscreen/README.md

 Possible improvements :

-- Watch the PoE files to automatically level up
+- ~~Watch the PoE files to automatically level up~~ Done in v1.0.0 !
 - Add gem images
 - Use a dedicated PoE database
 - Added a one handed / two handed option